• Skip to main content

 November 22, 2025 by Mark Aboyoun

-LEOMINSTER — A state championship game always carries plenty of emotion, and Saturday’s Division 1 final between No. 1 St. John’s Prep and No. 2 Natick delivered all of it.
-The Eagles, who had rarely trailed all season, battled back twice to pull level, only to see the Redhawks break through once more and hold on for a 3-2 win to claim their first state title.
+The Eagles, who rarely trailed all season, fought back twice to pull level, only to see the Redhawks break through once more and hold on for a 3-2 win and first state title.

 The Eagles controlled much of the possession in the first half, but the Redhawks found space behind Prep’s back line and came close to doubling their lead.
 In the 37th minute, Ford broke free for a one-on-one look, but his shot was stopped by Prep goalkeeper Matt Droggitis.
-From the save, Prep moved quickly downfield and into Natick’s box, where Finn McCabe flicked a pass to Ryan King, whose shot found the top corner to tie it at 1 heading into halftime.
+From the save, Prep moved quickly downfield and into Natick’s box, where Finn McCabe flicked a pass to Ryan King, whose shot found the top corner to tie 1-1 heading into halftime.

 Moments later, Prep All-American Garrison Murphy controlled a long ball under pressure from multiple Natick defenders.
 He held the play up and waited for support before slipping a pass to Michael Hutchinson, whose shot sailed over the crossbar.